-If you are undertaking this type of activity, consider how this type of work can allow emotions to surface as well as the needs of the young person after the activity should they need any support.
+If you are undertaking this type of activity, consider how they can allow emotions to surface as well as the needs of the young person after the activity should they need any support.

-Also, to note: if the young person does want to share their story with others it could be an emotional experience for others hearing the story.
+Also, to note: if the young person wants to share their pictures with others it could be an emotional experience for others.
 So, you may want to consider putting a plan in place for this type of scenario.